IrynaYe/cardano-docs.iohk.io/_docs/cardano/proof-of-stake.md

 ## Why Proof of Stake?

-The most important thing about picking proof of stake algorithm over proof of work, which is adopted by Bitcoin is the energy consumption considerations.
-Running Bitcoin protocol is very a tremendously expensive endeavor.
-It is estimated, that 3.8 American Households can be powered for a day by the energy spent to generate one Bitcoin transaction.
+The most important thing about picking proof of stake algorithm over proof of work, which is adopted by Bitcoin is energy consumption considerations.
+Running Bitcoin protocol is a tremendously expensive endeavor.
+It is estimated that 3.8 American Households can be powered for a day by the energy spent to generate one Bitcoin transaction.
 The energy requirements for running Bitcoin protocol only grow as more and more Bitcoin miners sink money into mining and